acal/react-rails/README.md

 We are using jQuery to interact with our backend, and Rails' jquery_ujs unobtrusive driver will include the CSRF token on every AJAX request for us

+JSX is not used but transcribed into coffescript.
+For JS/JSX Git repo go here: https://github.com/rickster88/accounts-react-rails-jsx For JSX and ES6 Git repo go here: https://github.com/alexdaube/accounts-react-rails-jsx-ES6